 These days include visiting a zoo, going ice skating or running sports and art workshops

-You will be paired one on one with a young person for the full day.
-Therefore the young person benefits from near to peer interactions.
+You will be paired one on one with a young person for the full day so that the young person benefits from near to peer interactions.

 We will provide you with a range of ongoing support and training.